dinaolmelak/NumberMate/README.md

 # *NumberMate*

-**NumberMate** is a simple fun game where a player guesses other players numbers. each guess is graded based on group(number of numbers found) and order(number of numbers in order).
+**NumberMate** is a simple fun game where a player guesses other players numbers. each guess is graded based on Group (number of numbers found) and Order(number of numbers found in the right place).

 Submitted by: **Dinaol Tadesse**